-The Pastoral Ministry Office supports lay and pastoral ministry across the diocese.
+The Pastoral Ministry Office forms part of the Prophet Vicariate and supports lay and pastoral ministry across the diocese.
 Our Diocese is richly endowed with gifted and talented people, and we seek to grow opportunities for all to deepen their faith and get involved in the life of our parishes.
 Our main activities include:

 Supporting faith formation across the diocese, creating new materials, training faith group leaders, and offering resources for personal and parish spiritual growth.
 Administering the Lay Formation Fund to help people access more formal faith education.